 This is our audiobook of Georges Bataille’s The Story Of The Eye.
-We have made it available in full, as narrated by Griffin S.
+We have made it available in full, as narrated by Griffin S. and audio-mastered by Keenan Ketzner.
+To both Griffin S. and Keenan Ketzner, I give my strongest and most sincere thank-you for their support in this endeavor.

 Ansgar Allen